strapi/strapi/CONTRIBUTING.md

 This project and everyone participating in it are governed by the [Strapi Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please read the [full text](CODE_OF_CONDUCT.md) so that you can read which actions may or may not be tolerated.

+## Contributor License Agreement (CLA)

+### Individual

+In order to accept your pull request, we need you to submit a CLA.
+You only need to do this once.
+If you are submitting a pull request for the first time, you can complete your CLA [here](https://cla.strapi.io/strapi/strapi) or just submit a Pull Request and our CLA Bot will ask you to sign the CLA before merging your Pull Request.

+### Company

+If you are making contributions to our repositories on behalf of your company, then we will need a Corporate Contributor License Agreement (CLA) signed.
+In order to do that, please contact us at [contributions@strapi.io](mailto:contributions@strapi.io).

 ## Documentation

 Pull requests relating to fixing documentation for the latest release should be directed towards the [documentation branch](https://github.com/strapi/strapi/tree/documentation) **not** towards the master branch.
 Any PRs made towards the master branch will not be released until the next Strapi version release.